Quantifying distribution shifts in single-cell data with scXMatch

 Abstract

 A basic task that frequently arises when analyzing single-cell data is to assess if there is a global distribution shift between the data profiles of cells from two different conditions.
 Widely used approaches to address this task such as visual inspection of two-dimensional representations or clustering-based workflows lack a solid statistical underpinning and are notoriously unstable and prone to confirmation bias.
-To promote more rigorous analysis, we here present the scverse-compatible Python tool scXMatch. scXMatch is based on the cross-matching test, a more than 20 year old non-parametric test to quantify distribution shifts in arbitrary data spaces for which a suitable distance measure is available.
-Since the test's original version was designed for small sample sizes, we developed a resource-efficient variant based on k-nearest neighbor graphs which scales to realistically sized single-cell datasets.
+To promote more rigorous analysis, we here present the scverse-compatible Python tool scXMatch. scXMatch is based on a non-parametric graph-based test to quantify distribution shifts in arbitrary data spaces for which a suitable distance measure is available.
 We evaluated scXMatch on single-cell gene expression, chromatin accessibility, and imaging-derived cell morphology data, showing that it can robustly detect distribution shifts for different types of single-cell data. scXMatch thus aims to set a new standard in the single-cell biology field, replacing easy-to-manipulate semi-manual distribution shift quantification workflows by principled statistical testing.

 Article activity feed